Editors' Update: June 2017

 Higgins JPT, Green S (editors).
 Cochrane Handbook for Systematic Reviews of Interventions Version 5.1.0 [updated March 2011].
 The Cochrane Collaboration, 2011.
 Available from http://handbook.cochrane.org.

-Details of how to cite individual chapters are available at the end of each chapter.
+Details of how to cite individual chapters are available in each chapter.

 Archived copies of the following previous versions of the Handbook are available: